TheBigBlockPC/betterList/SECURITY.md

 ## Reporting a Vulnerability

-if any bugs or vulnerability occur please create a pull requestto report the issue
+if any bugs or vulnerability occur please create a issue to report the bug